lf87/gulp-and-webpack-front-end-boilerplate/README.md

  1. Run the following command with your auth token, which you can found on the dashboard once logged in to the website - `$ ngrok authtoken .6ytrV1TnA2t6VrQ1mQeRA_De9RRRSFun6soQtpDUnF`
  1. Run the command `$ ngrok http -region=eu 3000` inside your working directory.
 In this case, 3000 is the port number assigned by browserSync.
  1. Use the web address provided within the terminal window to access your build anywhere you like

-## Critical CSS
-This plugin will inline "above the fold" CSS in to the head of your document.
-For help, refer to the documentation - https://github.com/addyosmani/critical

 ## Updating packages
 Probably bets left untouched.
 But if required please refer to this: https://www.npmjs.com/package/npm-check-updates